matterhorn-chat/matterhorn/README.md

 ~~~

 Move into the `matterhorn` directory, create a new sandbox, add
-the `mattermost-api` package as an extra dependency, and build the
+the `mattermost-api` package as an extra dependency, install the
-package:
+dependencies, and build the package:

 ~~~
 $ cd matterhorn
 $ cabal sandbox init
-$ cabal add-source ../mattermost-api/mattermost-api.cabal
+$ cabal sandbox add-source ../mattermost-api
+$ cabal install
 $ cabal build
 ~~~